peachbastard/the-beastlands/src/site/notes/Recaps/2023-10-26 Champagne Supernova.md

 # What Happened?
 ## Things Fall Apart

-- A black orb dripping a dark liquid of some kind at a slow pace lies in place where the [[Archmagistrate\|Archmagistrate]] once was
+- A black orb dripping a dark liquid of some kind at a slow pace lies in place where [[NPC/Archmagistrate Vy\|Archmagistrate Vy]] once was
 - [[Party/Roy Valentine\|Roy]] tries to cast Vicious Mockery on the mushroom bear
 - [[Party/Hymn\|Hymn]] looks at the bear and sees that it was potentially looking through the eyes of another creature, then critically hits it with an Eldritch Blast
 - [[Party/Mabel\|Mabel]] is in a panic and tries to get the snake out of her, but fails.
 She can feel it wiggling between her veins and muscles